fuentesjo6/stock-analysis/README.md

 ![](VBA_Challenge_2018.png)
 ![](VBA_Challenge_2017.png)

-In the above example we can see how much faster the ran through the refactored code for 2018 and 2017.
+Above we can see how much faster the ran through the refactored code for 2018 and 2017.
 For 2017 the refactored code ran in 0.15625 seconds versus 1.039062 second on the original code, 2017 ran 85% faster with the refactored code.
 2018 was 1.09375 versus 0.140625 and that is an 87% increase in response time.

 ## Summary
 Having refactored the code improve the efficiency of the worksheet by giving us the information we needed much faster.
 The code was refactored by looping though the data once instead of multiple times, how it was originally written.
 The original code was looping through multiple times causing the results to return slower than if we had just looped through it once.